 The Louisiana Department of Education works closely with the Louisiana Department of Health to develop guidelines for a safe return to school through the Ready to Achieve! guidance document for LEAs.
-These guidelines are being developed by the Louisiana Department of Health and are based upon current CDC recommendations for safe practices in returning to in-person learning.
+These guidelines are being developed by the Louisiana Department of Health and are based upon current CDC recommendations for safe practices in returning to inperson learning.
 LDOE is currently advising LDH on best practices for developing a screening program for students and faculty members of K-12 campuses.
 This includes weekly meetings, a larger workgroup, and communication support.
 Additionally, the Louisiana Department of Education has established and maintained a partnership with ThriveKids of Children's Hospital of New Orleans (CHNOLA) beginning in May 2020 and continuing throughout the 2021 school year.
-The LDOE, with assistance from LDH, provided school systems access to BinaxNOW Rapid test kits to aid in mitigation efforts within school communities.
+The LDOE, with assistance from LDH, provided school systems access to BinaxNOW iv.
+Any guidance, professional learning, and technical assistance opportunities the SEA will make available to its LEAs.

+Rapid test kits to aid in mitigation efforts within school communities.
 To date, over 83,000 testing kits have been provided free of charge to school systems.